kohl-carmen/HNN-AEF/README.md

     *   Simulated and empirical data associated with right/left contralateral/ipsilateral AEFs

 * **L5_pyramidal.py**
-    *	This file allows for an exact replication of the HNN simulations described in the manuscript (see below)
+    *	This file allows for an exact replication of the HNN simulations described in the manuscript
     *   Contains updated layer V calicum dynamics compared to the L5_pyramidal.py file currently distributed on [jonescompneurolab/hnn](https://github.com/jonescompneurolab/hnn)